Recognizing the signs of preeclampsia, affecting 1 in 20 pregnancies

 Left untreated, preeclampsia can lead to serious, even fatal, complications for both mother and baby.

-“Women who are heavier, women who are carrying multiples, so twins or triplets, have an increased risk of preeclampsia.
-Teenagers are more likely to develop preeclampsia and then the risk increases again after the age of 35,” she said.

 The dangers of preeclampsia don’t end after delivery.
-It can occur up to 6 weeks after birth so new moms need to continue to monitor themselves.
+It can occur up to six weeks after birth, so new moms need to continue to monitor themselves.

 “Someone who goes home and suddenly feels terrible, has an unrelenting headache, takes their blood pressure at home and it’s elevated, it’s really, really important that they call their doctor and get evaluated for that,” said Dr. Cartwright.